 You can move users to the new Lync Server 2013 deployment by using either Lync Server Control Panel or Lync Server Management Shell.
 You must meet some requirements to ensure a smooth transition to Lync Server 2013.
-For details about prerequisites to completing the procedures in this topic, see Configure Clients for Migration.
-For detailed steps about moving users, see Phase 6: Move users to the Pilot Pool.
+For details about prerequisites to completing the procedures in this topic, see Configure clients for migration.
+For detailed steps about moving users, see Phase 4: Move test users to the pilot pool.

 When you move a user to an Lync Server 2013 pool, the data for the user is moved to the back-end database that is associated with the new pool.

 |This includes the active meetings created by the legacy user.
 For example, if a legacy user has configured a my meeting conference, that conference will still be available in the new Lync Server 2013 pool after the user has been moved.
 The details to access that meeting will still be the same conference URL and conference ID.
 The only difference is that the conference is now hosted in the Lync Server 2013 pool, and not in the Lync Server 2010 pool.|